MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-setdevicegammaramp.md

 >
 > For color calibration, we recommend that you create an International Color Consortium (ICC) profile, and let the OS apply the profile.
 For advanced original equipment manufacturer (OEM) scenarios, there's a device driver model that you can use to customize color calibration more directly.
 >
 > For blue light filtering, there is a built-in operating system (OS) feature called **Night Light** that does this now.
-We recommend that users use that feature rather than any other feature provided by OEMs.
+We recommend that you direct your users to that feature.
 >
 > For color adaptation (for example, adjusting color calibration based on ambient light sensors), we also have a built-in OS feature, which we recommend that OEMs use.
 >
 > For custom filter effects, there are a variety of built-in accessibility color filters to help with a range of cases.
-We're unaware of any compelling use cases outside of the cases that we support with those built-in accessibility color filters.

 ## -parameters